An apologetic for teatime

 Or the beverage of your choice or your kids’ choice.
 Hydration (we forget to drink enough already, which causes headaches and crankiness), the soothing ritual of tea (blowing the steam off, slowing down to sip, adding milk, sugar, or honey, stirring and tinkling the cup), tipping a teapot and being careful not to spill…. rituals that alter the rush and race of life.

-Sweet snacks, like brownies or scones or muffins or cookies or sliced cinnamon-sugar oranges or apple crescents or bunches of grapes, equal ‘happy’ smack dab in the middle of the day.
+Also, sweet snacks, like brownies or scones or muffins or cookies or sliced cinnamon-sugar oranges or apple crescents or bunches of grapes, equal ‘happy’ smack dab in the middle of the day.
 The boost of sweet, the chance to munch, the shared pleasure of rare treats guarantees pleasant attitudes.

 Poetry teatimes SHIFT your priorities.

-When “learning” shows up as pleasurable and free, undistracted and rich, it’s harder to go back to dead forms of education.
+When learning shows up as pleasurable and free, undistracted and rich, it’s harder to go back to dead forms of education.
 Other ideas to enliven the tedious or difficult subjects will dawn on you, as you move toward connection over completion.

-Today is Tuesday.
-By our alliterative standards here in Brave Writer, that means it’s a Tuesday Teatime kind of a day.
-Find a poem, put the kettle on, lay out a few Oreos on a small plate, and get started.
+So find a poem, put the kettle on, lay out a few Oreos on a small plate, and get started.
 You can add a flower arrangement and table cloth next week.
 Just jump in.

 Life gets better with poetry and tea.